xlezzerx/event-tracker/README.md

 - FullCalendar.js for event visualization
 - AI integration using Google's Gemini API

+### Gemini AI

+Try typing "add event:" to the bot and see what happens!

 ## Live Demo

 Access the live app on GitHub Pages: https://xlezzerx.github.io/event-tracker/